 How funny that people ONLY have awsome things to share on CS...
 How not representative of the real experiences...

-MEXICO: hummm...
-I learned that mexican guies like white girls a lot!
-Lolll and they make you dance salsa like a queen what ever your (lack of) skills.
-They are (the men) a little macho too, obviously.
-But when mexicans have been too long in Montreal, they lose that facination on westerners (normal) and don't invite you to danse salsa anymore!
-Lolll.
+MEXICO: I learned that mexican guies like white girls a lot!
+They make them dance salsa like a queen what ever their (lack of) skills.
+They are often (the men) a little macho too, obviously.
+But when mexicans have been too long in Montreal, they lose that facination on westerners (normal) and don't invite strangers to danse salsa anymore...
 Interesting.
-People are very nice (love the culture) and interested in you when you make the effort of speaking their language.
+Of course, some young apasionados of the latina culture do not like westerners and all they represent but that did not seam to be typical.
+People are very nice and interested in you when you make the effort of speaking their language.
 The country itself has everything to offer!
-Mountains, deserts, big urban cities, colonial charming villages, jungle, beaches, ruins, lots of museums, cenotes, wildlife, divine food, mezcal, ancestral knowledge, amazing art crafts etc. LOVE IT!
+Mountains, deserts, big urban cities, colonial charming villages, jungle, beaches, ruins, lots of museums, cenotes, wildlife, divine food, mezcal, ancestral knowledge, amazing art crafts etc.

 Much much more...